top of page

 Victoria, British Columbia

-As the city council struggled to develop a solid revitalization plan, they took a moment to contemplate the tower idea.
-They all agreed on two things: that the tower should not be made of aluminum, and it should not be erected on Belleville Street's prime waterfront property.
-Skydeck heard their concerns and went about making some changes to their proposal.
+The city council struggled to develop a solid revitalization plan, and it began to consider Skydeck's tower idea seriously.
+Council members all agreed on two things: that the tower should not be made of aluminum, and it should not be erected on Belleville Street's prime waterfront property.
+Hearing their concerns, Skydeck went about making changes to its proposal.
 In the meantime, a new proposal came forward from local businessman Charlie White.
-White had recently opened his Undersea Gardens in Oak Bay and wanted to expand his horizons.
+White had recently opened his wildly successful Undersea Gardens in Oak Bay and wanted to expand his horizons.
 He suggested that the city employ more passenger ferries and construct a new unloading dock closer to Laurel Point.
-The old buildings lining Belleville Street's waterfront should then be replaced with adequate parking for the new ferries, and the entire Inner Harbour should be transformed with a little bit of Olde England charm to attract tourists again.
+He then targeted the dilapidated buildings lining Belleville Street's waterfront, suggesting they be replaced with adequate parking for the new ferries.
+The entire Inner Harbour could then be transformed with some Olde England charm.
 On the existing pier that extended into the centre of the harbour, White would build a 90-room Tudor-style hotel featuring a high-class restaurant, gift shops, and rooms with views of the Johnson Street bridge.
-He would erect a 100-foot clock tower next to the old Canadian Pacific Railway (CPR) terminal and call it Parliament Tower.
-Here, tourists could enjoy a cocktail in its small lounge while taking in the view through the clear glass face of the clock itself.
-His proposal was a 2.5 million dollar project that instantly received an informal blessing from Victoria's mayor and council.
+He would erect a 100-foot clock tower next to the old Canadian Pacific Railway terminal on Belleville Street and call it Parliament Tower.
+There, tourists could enjoy a cocktail in its small lounge while taking in the view through the clear glass face of the clock itself.
+White's proposal was a 2.5 million dollar project that instantly received an informal blessing from Victoria's mayor and council.

 With White's idea on the table, Skydeck returned with a new plan and design for a 325-foot steel and glass tower that they believed would vastly improve the look of the waterfront.
 However, its critics still felt that a space needle of any design would spoil the charm of the Inner Harbour and make it look like a fairground.